juntossomosmais/gitflow/gitflow/backend/README.md

 If the team agrees that the two features cannot go together to production, and the two features are already on the `develop` branch, then `feature/feat-B` must be removed from the `develop` branch so that `feature/feat-A` can be used to create its `release/feat-A`.

-Once `feature/feat-A` has been shipped to production, then `feature/feat-B` will be able to create its release branch.
+Once `feature/feat-A` has been shipped to production, then `feature/feat-B` can be used to create a new release branch.

 `PS`: Bear in mind that this scenario can create **bottlenecks** as one feature will have to wait on the other one before being tested and release to production.